preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-types/index.rst

 .. image:: process-type-create-new.png

+Use the following settings:

 General
 --------
-3. Use the following settings:
+These settings are available here.

 .. image:: process-type-settings-general-new2.png